Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 # Azure Form Recognizer client library for Java
 Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to recognize text and table data from form documents.
-Form Recognizer is made up of the following services:
+It includes the following main functionalities:

-* Custom models - Extract name/value pairs and table data from forms.
+* Custom models - Recognize field values and table data from forms.
 These models are trained with your own data, so they're tailored to your forms.
+You can then take these custom models and recognize forms.
+You can also manage the custom models you've created and see how close you are to the limit of custom models your account can hold.
-* Prebuilt receipt model - Extract data from USA sales receipts using a prebuilt model.
+* Content API - Recognize text and table structures, along with their bounding box coordinates, from documents.
+Corresponds to the REST service's Layout API.
-* Layout API - Extract text and table structures, along with their bounding box coordinates, from documents.
+* Prebuilt receipt model - Recognize data from USA sales receipts using a prebuilt model.

 [Source code][source_code] | [Package (Maven)][package] | [API reference documentation][api_reference_doc] | [Product Documentation][product_documentation] | [Samples][sample_readme]